hexalellogram/mac-apps-compatibility/big-sur.md

 - [ ] VMware Fusion - reported not to work by MacRumors Forums, but I have not tested myself.
 Suspected due to kext changes in Big Sur.
 - [x] Spotify
 - [ ] Insync - terminates on launch
-- [ ] Alfred 4 - not tested yet since my preferences file is stored in Google Drive
+- [x] Alfred 4 - works but I can't sync preferences since Insync is broken
 - [x] BetterTouchTool
 - [ ] Karabiner Elements - reported not to work on GitHub repository due to changes in kexts.
 My testing confirms this.
 - [x] Logitech Options